Gary Chambers: 2022 U.S. Senate campaign

 On January 12, 2022, at age 36, Chambers announced his candidacy as a Democrat to run for the United States Senate.

-According to journalist Tyler Bridges, political experts consider it unlikely that Chambers will win.
-If elected, Chambers would be the first Black person to hold statewide office in Louisiana since 1872.
+Most analysts doubted that Chambers had any realistic prospects of winning the general election.

 On January 18, 2022, Chambers released his first advertisement of the campaign, showing him smoking marijuana in an open field while criticizing marijuana prohibition.

 Chambers was the first US Senate candidate in history to openly smoke marijuana in a political advertisement.

 In the 37-second advertisement, Chambers cites ACLU statistics showing that someone is arrested in the United States for marijuana possession every 37 seconds on average, that US states spend $3.7 billion per year enforcing marijuana laws, and that Black Americans are four times more likely than white Americans to be arrested for marijuana possession.

 The ad, written and produced by New Orleans resident Erick Sanchez, founder of United Public Affairs, and directed and edited by Baton Rouge filmmaker Erwin Marionneaux, received millions of views on the internet within days.

 It was a direct appeal to Chambers's progressive base and sought to destigmatize marijuana use.

 Chambers has supported expunging criminal records of individuals convicted under marijuana laws.

+Nonetheless, Chambers' socially progressive platform failed to appeal to Louisiana's conservative electorate.
+Incumbent Republican John Kennedy won an overwhelming 61.6% of the vote in the state's nonpartisan jungle primary, while Chambers won just 17.9% and fellow Democrat Luke Mixon took 13.2%.
+Kennedy's vote share was the highest for a Republican Senate candidate in Louisiana history.